Connection and privileges needed¶

 innodb_to_lsnvalues in the PERCONA_SCHEMA.xtrabackup_history table.

-An SQL example of creating a database user with the minimum privileges required to full backups would be:
+A SQL example of creating a database user with the minimum privileges required to take full backups would be:

-mysql> CREATE USER 'bkpuser'@'localhost' IDENTIFIED BY 's3cret'; mysql> GRANT RELOAD, LOCK TABLES, PROCESS, REPLICATION CLIENT ON *.* TO 'bkpuser'@'localhost'; mysql> FLUSH PRIVILEGES;
+mysql> CREATE USER 'bkpuser'@'localhost' IDENTIFIED BY 's3cr%T'; mysql> GRANT BACKUP_ADMIN, PROCESS, RELOAD, LOCK TABLES, REPLICATION CLIENT ON *.* TO 'bkpuser'@'localhost'; mysql> GRANT SELECT ON performance_schema.log_status TO 'bkpuser'@'localhost'; mysql> GRANT SELECT ON performance_schema.keyring_component_status TO bkpuser@'localhost'; mysql> GRANT SELECT ON performance_schema.replication_group_members TO bkpuser@'localhost'; mysql> FLUSH PRIVILEGES;